LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation

-Model compression~\citep{liu2018rethinking,hinton2015distilling, lin2024mope} offers a promising acceleration solution, with quantization being one of the most effective techniques.
-By converting high-precision floating-point values into low-bit integers, quantization reduces both storage and computation costs, and has been widely adopted in large-scale Transformers~\citep{yuan2022ptq4vit,Repq-vit}.
-PTQ has become increasingly popular for large models, such as LLMs and diffusion transformers, due to its training-free nature~\citep{yao2022zeroquant,shao2023omniquant}.
+Model compression~\cite{xu2022improving, zhao2023exploiting, song2025exploring, zhang2025dfmc, lin2024mope} offers a promising acceleration solution, with quantization being one of the most effective techniques.
+By converting high-precision floating-point values into low-bit integers, quantization reduces both storage and computation costs, and has been widely adopted in large-scale Transformers.
+Compared with quantization-aware training (QAT)~\cite{ guo2025shiftquant, xiao2024binaryvit}, PTQ has become increasingly popular for large models, such as Large Language Models (LLMs)~\cite{yao2022zeroquant,shao2023omniquant} and Diffusion Transformers (DiTs), due to its training-free nature.
 Existing PTQ methods for DiTs typically focus on moderate configurations such as W4A8 and W8A8, but performance under lower-bit settings remains limited.
-PTQ4DiT~\citep{wu2024ptq4dit} and Q-DiT~\citep{chen2025qdit} incorporate time-step-specific activation patterns to achieve W4A8 quantization on DiT-XL/2, yet they exhibit performance degradation when applied to more advanced DiT variants such as PixArt and FLUX.
-ViDiT-Q~\citep{zhao2024vidit} proposes a dynamic quantization strategy, and SVDQuant~\citep{li2024svdquant} addresses outliers via kernel-level protection, both achieving strong performance at the 4 bit weight quantization.
+PTQ4DiT~\cite{wu2024ptq4dit} and Q-DiT~\cite{chen2025qdit} incorporate time-step-specific activation patterns to achieve W4A8 quantization on DiT-XL/2, yet they exhibit performance degradation when applied to more advanced DiT variants such as PixArt and FLUX.
+ViDiT-Q~\cite{zhao2024vidit} proposes a dynamic quantization strategy, and SVDQuant~\cite{li2024svdquant} addresses outliers via kernel-level protection, both improving the performance of W4A8 quantized models.
+Besides, some studies~\cite{feng2025q, li2025dvd} have made preliminary attempts on video generation models.
 However, achieving accurate quantization for DiTs remains a significant challenge, particularly due to the difficulty in preserving precision for both weights and activations under extreme low-bit constraints.